Liza-S/Algorithms-Library-and-Testing/README.md

 `<script src="algorithms.js" type="text/javascript"></script>`

-If you wish to use topological sorting then include a file:
+If you wish to use topological sorting then include a file and use function called `topologicalSort()`

 `<script src="topological_sort.js" type="text/javascript"></script>`